 Labour is fully committed to AUKUS, the trilateral security partnership with Australia and the United States.
 We will ensure it delivers its full economic as well as security potential, increasing jobs and investment in communities across the UK.
+With a UK Labour government, our military, financial, diplomatic and political support for Ukraine will remain steadfast

-After 14 years of damaging Conservative inconsistency over China, Labour will bring a long-term and strategic approach to managing our relations.
+After 14 years of damaging Conservative inconsistency over China, Labour will bring a longterm and strategic approach to managing our relations.
 We will cooperate where we can, compete where we need to, and challenge where we must.
 We will improve the UK's capability to understand and respond to the challenges and opportunities China poses through an audit of our bilateral relationship.
 We will always act in our interests and defend our sovereignty and our democratic values.
 We will stand with and support members of the Hong Kong community who have relocated to the UK.